 Greatest Journey – Martin O’Donnell and Michael Salvatori

-Greatest Journey is next song and is personally one of my favourites from the entire series.
+Greatest Journey is the next song and it is personally one of my favourites from the entire series.
 A staple trade mark of all Halo games has been their variety of crazy and exotic alien enemies that the player fights.
 In specific parts of the game, the player is confronted with a particularly challenging enemy.
 This enemy is called a Hunter.
-And being a game that has had several installments right before you encounter Hunters, the producers used the same backing track to prepare you for the fight.
+Being a game that has had several installments right before you encounter Hunters, the producers used the same backing track to prepare you for the fight.
 This track contains a very low, deep and rich cello gallops that are complimented with several drums.
 The tracks usually resemble a minimalist version of the main Halo theme but it sounds so damn awesome, you really just need to listen to it yourself.

 Greatest Journey: http://tinyurl.com/nunfclw

 For you original Halo fans (and anyone else interested), here’s a throw back to the original Halo: Evolved Combat songs.
 I love the sound and I get the same feelings from the song Covenant Dance (http://tinyurl.com/nwthdbv) and The Gun Pointed at the Head of the Universe (http://tinyurl.com/p4u67lv).
 Another song with a very similar feel from Halo 3 is: To Kill a Demon (http://tinyurl.com/ocrsvoa)

 Never Forget, Finish the Fight – Martin O’Donnell and Michael Salvatori